Chances are, you want more website traffic. After all, more traffic means more business revenue, right?

-You want that coveted number one spot for the keywords most likely to boost your business.
-To snag those spots, you need to be strategic about the keywords you choose and how you use them in your digital marketing campaign.
+You want that coveted No. 1 spot for the keywords most likely to boost your business.
+To snag it, you need to be strategic about the keywords you choose and how you use them in your digital marketing campaign.
 Let me walk you through the process.

 Data Points to Consider When Selecting SEO Keywords

-Choosing the right keywords to grow your Google keyword rankings is not easy, I know.
-To make the process easier, here are some general data points to consider before choosing your keywords.
+Choosing the right keywords to grow your SEO keyword rankings isn’t easy, I know.
+To make the process easier, here are some general data points to consider as you choose your keywords.

-Search volume means how many times users search for a given keyword within a certain period.
+Search volume is the number of times users search for a given keyword within a certain time period.
 The search volume reveals a keyword’s popularity and competitiveness.

-The higher the search volume, the greater the risk you’ll have low-quality traffic.
+The higher the search volume, the greater the risk of receiving low-quality traffic.

 On the flip side, focusing only on very low-volume keywords could mean you don’t receive enough traffic to drive conversions.
-Keep in mind only 50 percent of Google searches result in clicks.
+Keep in mind that even the top three Google search engine results page (SERP) results get only 54.4% of clicks.

-If CPC is high, that means it’s more likely to convert (since brands are willing to spend more to be shown for those terms.)
+If a keyword’s CPC is high, it’s more likely to convert (since brands are willing to spend more to show up in the SERPs for those terms.)

-If you do plan to invest in paid ads, keep this in mind:
+If you plan to invest in paid ads, keep this in mind:

-- high bids might not see a great ROI
+- High bids might not see a great return on investment (ROI).

-SEO difficulty scores reflect how challenging it is to rank for a certain keyword.
+SEO difficulty scores reflect how challenging it is to rank for a particular keyword.

 The lower the difficulty, the easier it is to rank for the keyword, but it could mean there’s a low search volume.

 A high SEO difficulty score means there’s heavy competition for the keyword, so you might struggle to rank against large competitors.
-Creating higher quality content can help you outrank your competitors, however.
+However, creating higher-quality content can help you outrank your competitors.